kukuu/docker-compose-microservice/README.md

 product
 website

-4.  docker-compose up -d (detached and unning in the background)
+4.  docker-compose up -d (detached and running in the background)

 5. docker ps